matn7/CS-Notes/src/main/java/angular/README.md

 ## Property & Event Binding

-- HTML Elements :arrow_forward: Directives :arrow_forward: Components
+- HTML Elements :arrow_forward: Directives :arrow_forward: Components.
-- Native Properties & Events  :arrow_forward: Custom Properties & Events  :arrow_forward: Custom Properties & Events
+- Native Properties & Events  :arrow_forward: Custom Properties & Events :arrow_forward: Custom Properties & Events.

 ### Lifecycle

-1. `ngOnChanges:` Called after a bound input property changed
+1. `ngOnChanges`: Called after a bound input property changed.
-2. `ngOnInit:` Called once the component initialized
+2. `ngOnInit`: Called once the component initialized.
-3. `ngDoCheck:` Called during every change detection run
+3. `ngDoCheck`: Called during every change detection run.
-4. `ngAfterContentInit:` Called after content (ng-content) has been projected into view
+4. `ngAfterContentInit`: Called after content (ng-content) has been projected into view.
-5. `ngAfterContentChecked:` Called every time the projected content has been checked
+5. `ngAfterContentChecked`: Called every time the projected content has been checked.
-6. `ngAfterViewInit:` Called after the content's view (and child views) has been initialized
+6. `ngAfterViewInit`: Called after the content's view (and child views) has been initialized.
-7. `ngAfterViewChecked:` Called every time the view (and child views) has been checked
+7. `ngAfterViewChecked`: Called every time the view (and child views) has been checked.
-8. `ngOnDestroy:` Called once the component is about to be destroyed
+8. `ngOnDestroy`: Called once the component is about to be destroyed.

-### Attribute vs Structural
+### Attribute vs Structural.

 - Attribute Directives:
-    - Looks like normal HTML Attribute
+    - Looks like normal HTML Attribute.
-    - Only affect element they are added to
+    - Only affect element they are added to.
 - Structural Directives:
-    - Looks like normal HTML Attribute, have a leading `*`
+    - Looks like normal HTML Attribute, have a leading `*`.
-    - Affects on whole area in DOM
+    - Affects on whole area in DOM.

-### Services & Dependency Injection
+### Services & Dependency Injection.

 - **Service:** Logic common for multiple components.